OlympusDAO-Education/Documentation/using-the-website/bonds.md

 ## **How to Redeem**

-On the same webpage that you used to purchase bond, select the "Redeem" tab.
-Click "Redeem" to claim all of your available rewards.
+Go to [Bond page](https://olympusdao.finance/#/choose_bond) and select the bond type you have purchased.
+Select the "Redeem" tab.
+Then, click "Claim Rewards" to claim all of your available rewards.

 ## Reading the Info